corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-serialisation.md

 Any classes and interfaces in the Corda codebase annotated with `@CordaSerializable` are supported.

-All Corda exceptions that are expected to be serialized inherit from `CordaThrowable` via either `CordaException` (for checked exceptions) or `CordaRuntimeException` (for unchecked exceptions).
+All Corda exceptions that are expected to be serialized inherit from `CordaThrowable` via `CordaRuntimeException` (for unchecked exceptions).
 Any `Throwable` that is serialized but does not conform to `CordaThrowable` will be converted to a `CordaRuntimeException`, with the original exception type and other properties retained within it.

 ## Custom Types

-You own types must adhere to the following rules to be supported:
+Your own types must adhere to the following rules to be supported:

 ### Classes